 Overall, during this time, my worldview has significantly changed.
 Trips to the shamans have become an invaluable experience for me, fantastically beautiful and fateful events in my life.
 And the more ceremonies I undergo, the more I realize that I want to continue studying this further.

 What is Shamanism?

-- Safeguarding oneself, loved ones, and property,
+- to protect oneself, one’s loved ones, and one’s property,

-- Improving interpersonal relationships and resolving conflicts.
+- to improve relationships between people and resolve conflicts.

 The Work of Shamans and Guides.
 The Sad Situation of Ayahuasca Shamanic Ceremonies, Charlatans, and Imitators.

 I feel a certain responsibility when I tell people about shamanism.
 Therefore, before I go into a detailed description of my personal experience participating in shamanic ceremonies, I will talk about the role of Shamans and Guides.
 I will try to explain the key difference in the use of power plants in authentic shamanism, and in all other forms of their use – in playing at shamanism and its imitations, in psychedelia, in independent experiments.
 I am absolutely convinced that it is dangerous to use such plants without a real shaman.
 And people often don’t know about this danger, treating it extremely lightly.
 They do not realize how serious it all is and what they are coming into contact with.